For Early Childhood Educators & Teachers in for children aged 3-6 years.

 The program developed by HealthWISE aims to support educators and teachers promote and teach phonological awareness skills in early childhood and school settings.

 Phonological awareness is an explicit understanding that spoken words consist of smaller parts e.g. syllables and sounds.
 It is the ability to identify sounds and their sequence in words, and to be able to compare words on this basis.

 Phonological awareness is a pre-reading skill and a strong predictor of later success in reading.
 Many school teachers report that children are starting school without the speech and language skills needed for formal school learning.

-Workshop for educators and teachers
+Program for educators

 • What is Phonological Awareness?

 • Why is it important for school readiness?

 • Why should we teach this at our centre or school?